KonstantinData/parts2sales-A2A-LLM-HUB/docs/README_A2A_Prompt_Workflow.md

 - `change_log/`
 - `weighted_score/`

+Each log entry is a fully validated JSON event for traceability and monitoring.

 ## Best Practices

-- Use **snake_case** and **lowercase** in filenames.
+- Use consistent **snake_case** and lowercase for filenames.
-- Avoid whitespace and special characters.
+- Avoid whitespaces or special characters in filenames.
-- Archive old logs if not used.
-- YAML templates must remain valid and version-controlled.
+- Keep YAML templates valid and under version control.
+- Archive old logs regularly to maintain performance.
-- Keep `config/` versioned for scoring consistency.
+- Keep scoring and configuration files versioned in `config/`.
+- Ensure prompt versions inside files and filenames always match.

 ## Deployment Targets

-Production prompts from `03-production/` may be deployed via:
+Production prompts (`*_active_vX.Y.Z.yaml`) are ready for deployment to:

-- **AWS App Runner**
+- AWS App Runner, Docker, or container orchestration platforms
-- **Docker Container Services**
-- **S3 Buckets or API Gateways**
+- Static S3 buckets or API gateway endpoints for retrieval
+- Integration pipelines with CRM or third-party APIs

 ---

-> This repo is structured to support scalable, iterative LLM prompt development with high reproducibility and log traceability.
+> This repo and workflow enable scalable, traceable, and iterative prompt engineering to support enterprise-grade AI applications with full version control, logging, and auditability.

+---